theopechli/theopechli.github.io/_posts/2019-10-10-phoenix-stack-one.markdown

 Unlike the previous level, the input is not read from STDIN, but, rather, is passed as an argument to the binary.
 Also, the `gets` call is replaced by `strcpy`, which also allows stack-based buffer overflows considering that it does not restrict the size of bytes to be copied.

-The buffer's size is still 64 bytes and we need to overflow the stack, so that the value of the local variable `var_ch` is overwritten with `0x496c5962`.
+The buffer's size is still 64 bytes and we need to overflow the stack so that the value of the local variable `var_ch` is overwritten with `0x496c5962`.

 Here follows a `python3` script to create the exploit: